Monastery of Pedralbes

-The Monastery of Pedralbes, otherwise the Royal Monastery of Santa Maria de Pedralbes is a Gothic monastery in Barcelona, Catalonia, Spain.
+The Monastery of Pedralbes (Monestir de Pedralbes), otherwise the Royal Monastery of Santa Maria de Pedralbes is a Gothic convent in Barcelona, Catalonia, Spain.
 It is now a museum, housing permanent exhibitions on its own art and legacy as well as third-party special exhibitions from time to time.
 The Chapel of St. Michael was restored and re-opened in 2018.

 Etymology

 The name of the site in the 14th century was Petras Albas (in the accusative), Latin for "white stones".
 The original name devolved into the current one.

 History

 The monastery was founded by King James II of Aragon for his wife Elisenda de Montcada in 1326.
 It housed a community of Poor Clares, mostly members of noble families.
 The queen gave the monastery a series of privileges, including the direct protection of the city of Barcelona, through the Consell de Cent ("Council of the Hundred"), who had the task to defend it in case of danger.
 Elisenda also built a palace annexed to the monastery, where she lived after her husband's death in 1327.
 She died there in 1367.
 The remains of the palace were discovered in the 1970s.

 During the Reapers' War of the 1640s and '50s, the nuns were expelled, but later returned.
 Some still reside in the complex, which was declared a national monument in 1991.